-In the past twelve months, 42 major corporations -- including General Electric, Wal-Mart, Coca-Cola, General Motors -- have announced that they have left ALEC, since its policies and operations have been subjected to greater scrutiny following the launch of the "ALECExposed.org" investigation and increased public concerns about ALEC.
+In the past year and a half, at least 50 major corporations -- including General Electric, Wal-Mart, Coca-Cola, General Motors -- have announced that they have left ALEC, since its policies and operations have been subjected to greater scrutiny following the launch of the "ALECExposed.org" investigation and increased public concerns about ALEC.25

 The Goldwater Institute has played an instrumental role in ALEC's legislative agenda to change numerous areas of the law.
-Although Goldwater does not reveal whether it has any direct corporate donors, it is supported by the family foundations of numerous CEOs, and it advances numerous bills consistent with a big corporate agenda that is routinely re-packaged as "conservative."
+Although Goldwater does not reveal whether it has any direct corporate donors, it is supported by the family foundations of numerous CEOs, and it advances numerous bills consistent with a big corporate agenda26 that is routinely re-packaged as "conservative."